medic/cht-docs/content/en/apps/concepts/interoperability.md

 Conversely to bring data in to the CHT, OpenHIM should be configured to route the updated resource to a Mediator, which then calls the relevant CHT APIs to update the document in the CHT database.
 This will then be replicated to users' devices as per usual.

 # Important Links
--  [CHT-interoperability repository](https://github.com/medic/cht-interoperability): A reference application for the LTFU interoperability
+- [cht-interoperability repository](https://github.com/medic/cht-interoperability): A reference application for the LTFU workflow
 - [CHT Instance with LTFU configuration](https://interop-cht-test.dev.medicmobile.org/medic/login?redirect=https%3A%2F%2Finterop-cht-test.dev.medicmobile.org%2F)
 - [OpenHIM Admin Console](https://interoperability.dev.medicmobile.org/#!/login)